 But I have no sales experience and don’t want to be “salesy”.

 That’s okay!
 I think the stat is 90%+ of consultants have no prior sales experience.
 I sure didn’t!
 We are so scared to be “that” person.
 That one person who messaged you 10 times in a row so simply – don’t do that.
 Treat people how you want to be treated.
 We are all so busy so I think we can all admit sometimes we get emails and texts that we forget to answer.
-Use your best judgement in what situations where it is appropriate to follow up.
+Use your best judgment in what situations where it is appropriate to follow up.

 Since we lead with education, I never feel salesy.
 I believe so strongly in the mission and after researching for years on the effect of chemicals on our health, I know it matters.

-My girl Rachel Hollis says it best.
+Rachel Hollis says it best.
 “If you are passionate about the product, if you believe in what you have, it doesn’t feel weird.
 People who are worried about selling something they are like, “Oh it feels slimy”.
 It ONLY feels slimy if you don’t believe in the product.
 Because if you think you have something that can help people then you have to have the courage to tell them it exists.”

 For me, the “product” is educating that what we put on our skin matters.
 How can I NOT share that with people knowing what we know?